Homework Starts with Home

 Homelessness disproportionally impacts students of color.
 Seventy-two percent of students facing homelessness are students of color.
 American Indian students are over-represented among students experiencing homelessness by a factor of 6.1.
 Black students are over-represented by a factor of 4.5.
 Homelessness also disproportionately impacts students with disabilities and lesbian, gay, bisexual, transgender, or questioning (LBGTQ) youth.

-A Request for Proposals for Homework Starts with Home will be released soon.
+The partners released a Request for Proposals (RFP) for Homework Starts with Home on April 16, 2018.
 Through this competitive process, the partners will award public and private funding to selected applicants.
 Minnesota Housing will award Housing Trust Fund rental assistance and Family Homeless Prevention and Assistance Program resources dedicated to the initiative and the Heading Home Minnesota Funders Collaborative will award philanthropic funding.
-All three types of resources may be braided together to support the applicant’s proposal, which can be managed and implemented under shared reporting expectations.
+Responses are due by Monday, June 4, 2018 at 4:30 p.m.
+CDT.
+For more information and the application materials, please see the Minnesota Housing's Multifamily Grant Programs web page.